Lamin10/survey-result/README.md

   which run the Script.

 + Execute the script survey_result  using the command: python3 run.py
-  Follow the prompts to input survey data: Name, Age, Gender, and Rating.
++ Follow the prompts to input survey data: Name, Age, Gender, and Rating.
-  The script will update the Google Sheets spreadsheet with the entered data and provide feedback on successful update.
++The script will update the Google Sheets spreadsheet with the entered data and provide feedback on successful update.

 ### View Analysis:

 + The script will calculate and display the average rating of participants.
- It will also show participant counts by gender.
+ +It will also show participant counts by gender.

 ### Deployment to Heroku